 The windmill quilt block looks like the blades of a windmill.
 It is really easy to make using strips of fabric and here I will show you the basic version and a striped variation.
-These blocks can be used in different colors variations to give totally different effects.
+These windmill blocks can be used in different color variations to give totally different effects.

 - What Is a Windmill Quilt Block?

 - Windmill Quilt Block - Supplies

 - What Can I Make With a Windmill Quilt Block?

 - More Quilt Blocks